romatt/exseas_explorer/README.rst

 Setup for production
 ---------------------

-1. Clone Repository directly to `/var/www/` or any directory that the web server has access to.
-Additionally, manually copy the raw data into the /data sub-directory.
+1. Clone Repository directly to `/var/www/` or any directory that the web server has access to

 .. code-block:: console

     $ cd /var/www/
     $ git clone https://github.com/romatt/exseas_explorer.git
-    $ cd exseas_explorer

 2. Set up permissions